ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

 * Once you have configured the runner successfully, you will see a self-hosted runner appear on the same page in GitHub.

+{{% notice Note %}}
-To learn more about creating an Arm-based self-hosted runner, refer to this [learning path](/learning-paths/laptops-and-desktops/self_hosted_cicd_github/).
+To learn more about creating an Arm-based self-hosted runner, see this Learning Path [*Use Self-Hosted Arm64-based runners in GitHub Actions for CI/CD*](/learning-paths/laptops-and-desktops/self_hosted_cicd_github/).
+{{% /notice %}}

 ## How do I create an AKS cluster with Arm-based Azure Cobalt 100 nodes using Terraform?

-You can create an Arm-based AKS cluster by following the steps in this [learning path](/learning-paths/servers-and-cloud-computing/aks/cluster-deployment/).
+You can create an Arm-based AKS cluster by following the steps in this [learning path](/learning-paths/servers-and-cloud-computing/aks/cluster_deployment/).
 Make sure to update the `main.tf` file with the correct VM as shown:

 ```console
 `vm_size` = `Standard_D2ps_v6`